 - Treatment of special populations like women, LGBTQ+, religious.

 Integrating medication with therapy has also been found to lead to positive results for drug and alcohol users.5

 Additionally, you may want to evaluate a rehab program based on how they meet the National Institute on Drug Abuse’s Principles of Effective drug addiction treatment:6

 - Treating recovery as a long-term process that involves a variety of approaches

-- Tailoring of drug treatment programs to individual patients and their needs
+- Tailoring treatment programs to individuals and their needs

-- Ongoing reassessment of treatment procedures to ensure they are productive
+- Ongoing reassessment of treatment to ensure each person receives the proper level of care

 - Incorporating behavioral therapies and medications

 - Testing people for diseases and other conditions from drug use, such as HIV/AIDS, hepatitis, and tuberculosis

 What Happens After I Finish Rehab?